vendeuse

 vendeuse (noun, French) /vɑ̃.døz/

-The personal assistant of a Parisian couture house.
-The role emerged in the 1860s with Charles Frederick Worth, who opened the first maison de couture and reframed the relationship between shop and customer as one between atelier and client.
-The vendeuse was the bridge.
+The personal assistant of a great Parisian couture house.
+The role was born with haute couture itself: when Charles Frederick Worth opened the first maison on the Rue de la Paix in 1858, he reframed shop and customer as atelier and client.
+The vendeuse was the bridge between them.

-Ready-to-wear made the role redundant, and the houses, in time, let her go.
-The carnet went into a drawer.
+Couture shrank to a handful of houses and a handful of clients.
+The vendeuse stayed with them.
+For everyone else, the carnet went into a drawer.
 Most women have, since then, been left to dress themselves, with more options than ever and fewer people whose opinion they trust.

 We think she should come back.